-As an experienced AnQiCMS website operations personnel, I know that efficiency and consistency are extremely important in daily content management.Especially in template design and content publishing, being able to effectively reuse code can not only greatly improve work efficiency, but also ensure the consistency of website visuals and functionality.Today, I will discuss with everyone how to create and utilize reusable code snippets, also known as macro functions, which is one of the key tools for our efficient operation in AnQiCMS templates.
+As an experienced AnQiCMS (AnQiCMS) website operations manager, I know that efficiency and consistency are crucial in daily content management.Especially in the template design and content publishing stage, if code can be effectively reused, it can not only greatly improve work efficiency, but also ensure the consistency of the website's visual and functional aspects.Today, I will discuss with everyone how to create and use reusable code snippets, also known as macro functions, which are one of the key tools for our efficient operation.

-Code reuse in templates: The foundation for improving operational efficiency
+Code reuse in templates: the cornerstone of improving operational efficiency

-When managing and optimizing website content, we often encounter the need to reuse code blocks.These code blocks may be responsible for displaying specific types of content (such as article lists, product cards), or they may be complex UI components (such as navigation with multi-level menus).If you rewrite from scratch each time, it not only takes time and effort, but is also prone to errors, leading to inconsistent website style.AnQiCMS powerful template engine provides various code reuse mechanisms, among which macro function (Macro) is a highly flexible and efficient way, allowing us to define code snippets with parameters and achieve the true 'write once, use anywhere'.
+When managing and optimizing website content, we often encounter the need to reuse code blocks.These code blocks may be responsible for displaying specific types of content (such as article lists, product cards), or may be a complex UI component (such as a navigation with multi-level menus).If written from scratch each time, it not only takes time and effort, but is also prone to errors, leading to inconsistent website style.AnQiCMS's powerful template engine provides various code reuse mechanisms, among which the macro function (Macro) is an extremely flexible and efficient way, allowing us to define code snippets with parameters, achieving the true 'write once, use anywhere'.

-The macro function, in short, is a 'mini function' within a template.It allows us to encapsulate a commonly used template code and define input parameters for it.When we need to use this code at different positions in the template, we just need to call the macro function and pass the corresponding parameters.This is very similar to the concept of functions in traditional programming languages, with the core value of achieving modularization and high reusability of code.
+A macro function, in short, is a "mini function" within a template.It allows us to encapsulate a commonly used template code and define input parameters for it.When we need to use this code at different positions in the template, we just need to call the macro function and pass in the corresponding parameters.This is very similar to the concept of functions in traditional programming languages, with its core value lying in the realization of code modularity and high reusability.

 Basic syntax for creating macro functions

-To define macro functions in the AnQiCMS template, you need to use{% macro 宏函数名(参数1, 参数2, ...) %}and{% endmacro %}Label pair.
-For example, we may need a unified way to display the brief information of each article:
+To define macro functions in AnQiCMS templates, you need to use{% macro 宏函数名(参数1, 参数2, ...) %}and{% endmacro %}Label pairs.
+For example, we may need a uniform way to display the brief information of each article:

 {% macro article_card(article) %}